TVke/documentation/content/developer/tutorials/server_framework_101/04_relational_fields.rst

         --> Property Types` menu item.
       - Create a window action to browse property types only in list view.
       - Create the list view for property types.
-      - In a data file, describe at least as many default property types as the `type` field of the `real.estate.property` model supports.
+      - In a data file, describe at least as many default property types as the :guilabel:`Type` field of the `real.estate.property` model supports.

    #.
-Replace the `type` field on the `real.estate.property` model by a many-to-one relationship to
+Replace the :guilabel:`Type` field on the `real.estate.property` model by a many-to-one
-      the `real.estate.property.type` model.
+      relationship to the `real.estate.property.type` model.
 Prevent deleting property types if a property references them.

    .. tip::